US PLUMBERS EARN

 Holiday Premium

-Federal holidays and peak periods
+Federal holidays, peak periods

 On-Call Pay

-$50 - $150/week
+$50 - $150/wk

 Just for being available